randomglitchx/.LRS/README.md

 ## Core Definitions

+*Remember: These definitions work for simulation theory, but LRS can redefine these symbols to support any worldview you prefer.*

 | Symbol | Definition |
 |--------|------------|
 | **D** | Any bounded domain with structured rules capable of sustaining ordered state transitions |